nicojs/typed-inject/README.md

 <a name="decorate-your-dependencies"></a>

-## ® Class child injectors with internally registered tokens
+## ® Internally registered tokens

-You can register provided class tokens internally by using the `provideInjectableClass` method.
+You can register class tokens internally in the clases the need to be provided, and then provide such class by using the `provideInjectableClass` method.
 To implement the “injectable” class, add a “static injectableAs” property with a string literal value.
 This way, it is possible to create a hierarchy of class dependencies without relying on arbitrarily specified tokens to inject dependencies, instead opting to consolidate said tokens within the classes themselves.

 ```ts
 import { createInjector } from 'typed-inject';